charliepsheppard/NYC-Tree-Census-Data-Visualization/README.md

 - Choose a variety of ways to display their data (bar, pie, etc.)
 - Have the ability to update filters and search again in real time.

+In addition, this project will include:

+- The ability to switch between different visualizations of the data
+- The functionality to add another selector to the filter